UbahJoy/Studex-landing-page-/README.md

 ## Project Overview

-FocusFlow is a mock study productivity tool that helps students study smarter using the Pomodoro technique, AI-generated flashcards, and spaced repetition.
+Studex is a mock study productivity tool that helps students study smarter using the Pomodoro technique, AI-generated flashcards, and spaced repetition.
 This project is a fully responsive marketing landing page for the product.

 ---